stellar-study/.github/profile/README.md

 we keep things declarative (⌐■_■)

-if you wanna contribute, join the discord server and charm us
+if you want to become a member, join the discord server and charm us

 [1]: https://status.stellar.study